-The Departmental Thesis/Project gives juniors and seniors the opportunity to do intensive work in a particular subject.
+The Departmental Thesis/Project gives juniors and seniors the opportunity to do intensive work on a particular topic of global significance.
 Students develop their study under the direct supervision of a faculty member as approved by the head of the department or program in which the study will be done.
 The departmental thesis/project is intended to afford students an opportunity to engage in a study of a significant field of knowledge, to carry on original investigation when possible, and to further develop their abilities of self-expression.